swiftlang/swift-evolution/proposals/0344-distributed-actor-runtime.md

 // Module: _Distributed

 protocol DistributedActorSystem: Sendable {
-  /// The type of 'ID' assigned to a distributed actor while initializing with this actor system.
+  /// The type of `ID` assigned to a distributed actor while initializing with this actor system.
   /// The identity should be meaningfully unique, in the sense that ID equality should mean referring to the
-  /// same
+  /// same distributed actor.
   ///
-  /// The type of 'ID' assigned to a distributed actor while initializing with this actor system.
-  /// The identity should be meaningfully unique, in the sense that ID equality should mean referring to the
-  /// same.
+  /// A distributed actor created using a specific actor system will use the system's `ActorID` as
+  /// the `ID` type it stores and for its `Hashable` implementation.
   ///
-  /// A distributed actor created using a specific actor system will use the system's 'ActorID' as
-  /// the 'ID' type it stores and for its 'Hashable' implementation.
-  ///
-  /// ### Implicit distribute actor Codable conformance
+  /// ### Implicit distribute actor `Codable` conformance
-  /// If the 'ActorID' (and therefore also the 'DistributedActor.ID') conforms to 'Codable',
+  /// If the `ActorID` (and therefore also the `DistributedActor.ID`) conforms to `Codable`,
-  /// the 'distributed actor' will gain an automatically synthesized conformance to 'Codable' as well. associatedtype ActorID: Sendable & Hashable
+  /// the `distributed actor` will gain an automatically synthesized conformance to `Codable` as well. associatedtype ActorID: Sendable & Hashable

   /// The specific type of the invocation encoder that will be created and populated
   /// with details about the invocation when a remote call is about to be made.
   ///
-  /// The populated instance will be passed to the remoteCall from where it can be
+  /// The populated instance will be passed to the remote call from where it can be
   /// used to serialize into a message format in order to perform the remote invocation. associatedtype InvocationEncoder: DistributedTargetInvocationEncoder